 14. Inspect, Sharpen and Check the Tension of the Husqvarna Saw Chain

 It should be easy to bend and not stiff.
 Look at the rivets and links and replace the chain if you find they are loose, worn, or cracked.
 Inspect the cutting teeth.
 If they measure less than 4mm, it’s time to buy a new chain.

 Sharpen the Husqvarna chain:

 It’s important to always use a sharp chain on a Husqvarna chainsaw.
 A dull chain can increase the chance of a kickback.
 In order to sharpen a chain, you must have the right file and gauge for your chain along with the proper technique.

 Because sharpening a chain correctly isn’t the easiest thing to do and will impact how the saw cuts and the user’s safety, I have a professional sharpen my saw chains.
 Most outdoor power equipment dealerships that sell chainsaws provide this service.

 Check the Husqvarna chain tension:

 The chain should be adjusted regularly as it will become longer as you use it.
-The chain should sit securely to the bar, but still be able to rotate easily around it.
+The chain should sit securely on the bar and be able to rotate easily around it.

 To adjust the chain tension so it easily moves around the chainsaw bar, loosen the bar retaining nuts that hold on the cover over the clutch and chain brake.